you-dont-need/You-Dont-Need-GUI/readme.md

 ## Poweroff or Reboot your computer

 You can poweroff or reboot your machine via the command line.
-This can be useful when you're patching a server that is acessed via SSH and you don't have a GUI.
+This can be useful when you're patching a server that is acessed via SSH and you don't have a GUI:

 ```shell
 # poweroff